Mount Gerizim Temple: First phase (c. 450–200 BCE)

 During the Persian period, the sacred precinct at the site was relatively small.
 This initial phase was constructed in the mid-5th century BCE and functioned for around 250 years.
 This dating is supported by the discovery of Persian-period coins, pottery, and radiocarbon analysis of charred animal bones from sacrificial offerings found at the site.

 During the first phase, the precinct covered an area of about 96 by 98 meters.
 The well-preserved western wall, built from large fieldstones, extends 84 meters in length and stands 2 meters high.
 Excavations revealed unroofed courtyards at both corners of the western wall.
 Most of the eastern precinct wall has been damaged due to later constructions.
-The southern gate also experienced significant destruction from building activities during the Hellenistic, and alterations to the entrances of the sanctuary.
+The southern gate also experienced significant destruction from building activities during the Hellenistic periid, and alterations to the entrances of the sanctuary.

 The Persian-period temple also featured proto-Ionic or Aeolic capitals, which archaeologists discovered among the debris.
 Scholars have offered various interpretations of these capitals.
 Stern and Magen proposed that they were likely brought from a nearby Iron Age temple, possibly at Shechem, as a symbol of the ongoing cultic practices from the Northern Kingdom of Israel.
 Archaeologist Oded Lipschits acknowledged their Iron Age origin but suggested they could have come from any significant building in Shechem, not necessarily from its temple.
 Jürgen Zangenberg believed that the presence of these capitals indicated an earlier Iron Age structure at Mount Gerizim, predating the Persian-period precinct.
 Eran Arie has used these capitals as evidence to support his theory that the Gerizim sanctuary was actually constructed in the late Iron Age.

-The Persian-period enclosure likely featured three chamber gates situated to the north, east, and south, which, according to Magen, reflect the temple gates described in the Book of Ezekiel (40:10–16).
+The Persian-period enclosure likely featured three chamber gates situated to the north, east, and south, which, according to Magen, reflect the temple gates described in the Book of Ezekiel.
 These gates may have served as a model for the Second Temple built by Jews returning from Babylon and later influenced the Samaritan temple.
-From the northern wall survives a six-chamber gate, a style attested at several Iron Age sites in Israel and Jordan, including Jezreel, Hazor, Gezer, Lachish, Ashdod, and Khirbet el-Mudeyine (eth-Themed).
+From the northern wall survives a six-chamber gate, a style attested at several Iron Age sites in Israel and Jordan, including Jezreel, Hazor, Gezer, Lachish, Ashdod, and Khirbet el-Medeiyneh (eth-Themed).
 No gates were found in the accessible western wall, possibly due to its proximity to the temple's Holy of Holies, which Magen believes corresponds to the current Samaritan sacred site known as "The Twelve Stones."
 In contemporary Samaritan tradition, these are the stones referenced in Deuteronomy 27, which they believe were once plastered and inscribed with the phrase "this Torah."
 East of the sacred precinct, excavations uncovered a public building measuring approximately 11 by 12 meters, identified as the "House of Ashes" adjacent to the altar where sacrifices were burned.
 This structure contained significant quantities of burnt bones and ashes, predominantly from goats, sheep, cattle, and doves, which have been dated to the 5th century BCE.